Travelling to the UK

 Before you arrange to travel, please check the UK Government website for the latest information on entering the UK.
 Your move-in date will be allocated in your accommodation offer letter.

 Don't worry - we're here to help.
-The immigration and travel information below will help in ensuring your transition to the UK, and to your campus, goes smoothly.
+The immigration and travel information below will help ensure your transition to the UK, and to your campus, goes smoothly.

 Before you travel, make sure you are prepared for your arrival and know what to expect.
 You must have valid UK immigration permission in place and carry all required documents in your hand luggage.
 The Home Office recommend that travel is only booked once you have been granted your visa.